mwanikipinchez/St-Mary-clinic-webapp/README.md

-# St-Mary-clinic-webapp
+# selfdiagnosis-webapp
-This is a web application that can be used patient to diagnise themselves at their comfort.
-Also doctors can register and pharmacy so that they can be part of our system.
+This is a web-based application that users can use to diagnose themselves at the comfort of the place.